pnp/generator-teams/packages/yoteams-build-core/README.md

 #### Using Github Codespaces

-No additional configuration is required for Github Codespaces.
+No additional configuration is required for Github Codespaces, except by configuring the exposed port (default 3007) to be Public (default is Private).

 ### Custom tasks